HTS Bioinf - ELLA production

 Perform a diff on the old one like this

-diff usergroups-new.json usergroups.json
+diff usergroups.json usergroups-new.json

 and make sure everything looks fine. -